-- Annual obligation limitation is \$1,029 million in 2022 and remains the same through 2026.
+- Federal reimbursements - Annual obligation limitation is \$1,279 million in 2023, \$1,499 in 2024, \$1,525 million in 2025, \$1,552 in 2026 and \$1,358 in 2027.
 Obligation limitation is estimated to be 99 percent of apportionments.
 Obligation limitation is a restriction or "ceiling" on the amount of federal assistance that can be programmed to projects (obligated) during a specific time period.
 It is a statutory budgetary control that does not affect the apportionment or allocation of funds.
-Rather, it controls the rate at which the funds may be used. - The Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) allocated \$234.8 million to Missouri in state fiscal year 2021. - o MoDOT estimates an average of \$1,128 million of federal reimbursements in fiscal year 2022 to fiscal year 2026. - Additional detail regarding federal funding starts on Section 5-17.

-Motor fuel taxes

-- Projections are based on historical data and gasoline and diesel consumption projections from the U.S. Energy Information Administration's Annual Energy Outlook 2020 (AEO 2020) for the region (region includes: ND, SD, NE, KS, MO, IA, and MN). - o In fiscal year 2022, MoDOT estimates \$511 million of motor fuel tax receipts, growing to \$514 million in 2023, and then declining, as we expect Missourians will turn to more fuel-efficient vehicles due to Corporate Average Fuel Economy (CAFE) standards that reduce energy consumption by increasing the fuel economy of vehicles.
+Rather, it controls the rate at which the funds may be used. - o MoDOT estimates an average of \$1,473 million of federal reimbursements in fiscal year 2023 to fiscal year 2027. - o Additional detail regarding federal funding starts on Section 5-167. - Motor fuel taxes - Projections are based on historical data and gasoline and diesel consumption projections from the U.S. Energy Information Administration's Annual Energy Outlook 2021 (AEO 2021) for the region (region includes: ND, SD, NE, KS, MO, IA, and MN). - O In fiscal year 2023, MoDOT estimates \$647 million of motor fuel tax receipts which includes SB 262 receipts, growing to \$814 million in 2026 as SB 262 is fully phased-in, and then declining, as we expect Missourians will turn to more fuelefficient vehicles due to Corporate Average Fuel Economy (CAFE) standards that reduce energy consumption by increasing the fuel economy of vehicles.
 While good for the environment, these actions erode motor fuel tax revenues.
-The greater fuel economy of vehicles will off-set increases in vehicle miles traveled.

-• Motor vehicle & driver licensing fees

-- o Projections are based on historical data and drivers' licensing renewal data from the Department of Revenue. - In fiscal year 2022, MoDOT estimates \$304 million of motor vehicle and driver licensing fee receipts, growing to \$316 million in fiscal year 2026, an annual growth rate of 1.00 percent.
+The greater fuel economy of vehicles will off-set increases in vehicle miles traveled. - Motor vehicle & driver licensing fees - o Projections are based on historical data and drivers' licensing renewal data from the Department of Revenue. - o In fiscal year 2023, MoDOT estimates \$305 million of motor vehicle and driver licensing fee receipts, growing to \$324 million in fiscal year 2027, an annual growth rate of 1.5 percent.

-Motor vehicle sales tax

-- o Projections are based on historical data, real disposable income estimates from the AEO 2020. - In fiscal year 2022, MoDOT estimates \$368 million of motor vehicle sales tax receipts, growing to \$410 million in fiscal year 2026, an annual growth rate of 2.0 percent through 2023 and 3.0 percent thereafter.

-Interest and Miscellaneous Revenue

-- o Projections are based on 0.73 percent earnings rate for interest revenue and historic receipts for miscellaneous revenue. - MoDOT estimates \$158 million of interest earned on invested funds and other miscellaneous receipts in fiscal year 2022 will decrease to \$129 million in fiscal year 2026.
+- Motor vehicle sales tax - o Projections are based on historical data, real disposable income estimates from the AEO 2021. - In fiscal year 2023, MoDOT estimates \$375 million of motor vehicle sales tax receipts, growing to \$418 million in fiscal year 2027, an annual growth rate of 2.0 percent through 2024 and 3.0 percent thereafter. - Interest and Miscellaneous Revenue - o Projections are based on 0.43 percent earnings rate for interest revenue and historic receipts for miscellaneous revenue. - MoDOT estimates \$142 million of interest earned on invested funds and other miscellaneous receipts in fiscal year 2023 will decrease to \$137 million in fiscal year 2027.
 This category includes construction project cost reimbursements from local governments and other states.

-• Bond/Loan proceeds
+Bond/Loan proceeds

 - O Bond proceeds to fund the costs to plan, design, construct, reconstruct, rehabilitate and make significant repairs to 215 bridges on the state highway system for the Governor's Focus on Bridges Program.
-In fiscal year 2020, MoDOT borrowed \$201 million and plans to borrow an additional \$100 million in fiscal year 2022.
-General Revenue Fund allocations of \$45.5 million will be made available for debt service payments. - o In fiscal years 2023 and 2026, MoDOT plans to borrow \$500 million in each year.
+MoDOT borrowed \$201 million in state fiscal year 2020 and the remaining \$100 million in state fiscal year 2022.
+General Revenue Fund allocations of \$45.5 million will be made available for debt service payments. - o In fiscal years 2023, MoDOT plans to borrow \$500 million.
 The bond proceeds will be used to fund the costs to plan, design, construct and reconstruct roads and bridges on the state highway system.
 Amendment 3 revenues will be used for debt service payments. - o MTFC/SIB loan proceeds of \$62.5 million to fund the Rocheport Bridge/ Mineola Hill INFRA Grant project.